Boston Stores (California-based department store): Historic expansion

+The Corona, Garden Grove, Monrovia Wineman's stores were no longer listed in advertisements in 1986.

 Decline and liquidation

 The chain had long promoted moderately-priced national brands such as Hart, Schaffner and Marx, as it promoted them: "quality leadership brands", with a philosophy of operating intimate, smaller stores of 10,000 to 20,000 square feet (though some were larger, like Rossmore), in neighborhood shopping centers and areas that were relatively far from, or otherwise underserved by malls and mainline department stores.

 In 1984, Chairman Donald Kaufman led management in a leveraged buyout of his father, Ira.
 This, in addition to acquiring chains like Wineman's and Malcolms, and a new $1 million computerized inventory and cash register system, added greatly to the company's debt in the 1980s.
 In an interview with the Torrance Daily Breeze, Donald Kaufman admitted that the company lost a lot of money in 1985, though it was doing better in 1986.
 The chain closed some stores around this time, such as Orangefair in Fullerton and Crenshaw-Imperial Plaza in Inglewood.

 In addition, by the mid-1980s, times were tough for the local junior department stores as larger malls had reached most areas of Greater Los Angeles.
 They had fewer nice markets, areas where they could do well.

 In 1992, Boston Stores sought Chapter 11 bankruptcy protection.
 Some stores closed.

 Remaining stores were liquidated in 1996.